 Barts Health is the largest NHS Trust in the country, and comprises a number of hospitals across East London.
 These include: The Royal London, St Bartholomew's, Newham & Whipps Cross University Hospitals and Mile End Hospital, as well as Community Health services in Tower Hamlets.
 These hospitals provide a full range of local and specialist services to the community, including cutting-edge treatments for cancer, heart conditions, fertility problems and sexual health conditions.

-of device procurement
+Simplification of device procurement

-To order, image, asset tag and securely deliver devices
+Dedicated portal to order, image, asset tag and securely deliver devices

 IT plays a critical role in Barts Health's long-term strategy to provide the very best in healthcare to patients.
 Healthcare, like IT, is a constantly evolving landscape and Barts Health needs to ensure seamless access to the very latest technologies to remain at the forefront of healthcare provision.
 As devices within the Trust become obsolete, it is essential that replacements can be easily and quickly sourced to maintain service delivery and guarantee the highest standards of care whilst keeping costs to a minimum.